Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

 \subsubsection{High-Level Concepts}

-Suppose a car is visible to a {\em\cCamera} and driving in a lane.
-As discussed in \autoref{sec:cdl-world}, a {\em\cObject} of type ``car'' has 2 {\em inherited physical behaviors}: it follows the lane's direction and travels at the speed limit regulated by traffic rules.
-The {\em\sample} leverages these behaviors to estimate the trajectory of the car so that the object tracker need not perform data association on any frame from now on before any of the following events happens: i) a car exits its current lane; ii) a car exits the {\em\cCamera}'s view; iii) a new car enters the {\em\cCamera}'s view.
+Suppose a car is visible to a {\em\sCamera} and driving in a lane.
+As discussed in \autoref{sec:cdl-world}, a {\em\cObject} of type ``car'' has 2 {inherited physical behaviors}: it follows the lane's direction and travels at the speed limit regulated by traffic rules.
+At a particular frame, the {\em\sample} leverages these behaviors to estimate the trajectory of the car so that the object tracker need not track any frame until: i) a car exits its current lane; ii) a car exits the {\em\sCamera}'s view; iii) a new car enters the {\em\sCamera}'s view.
 These events are {\em sampleEvents}.
-The {\em\sample} samples the frame when a {\em sampleEvent} happens for the object tracker to perform data association.
-The followings are the reasons.
+The {\em\sample} samples the frame when a {\em sampleEvent} happens for the object tracker to track.

 For (i), when the car is in a lane, without object tracking, the {\em\sample} assumes that it follows the lane's direction until it reaches the end of the lane.
 After it exits the lane, it may enter an intersection and stop traveling in a straight line.
 To maintain the accuracy of the trajectory, the object tracker needs to perform data association at the frame right before the car exits the lane.
 In contrast, if the car is already at an intersection, it may not travel in a straight line; therefore, the object tracker cannot skip any frame.